Philcoin Achieves Self Reported Market Cap of $244.61 Million (PHL)

 Philcoin Profile

-Philcoin’s launch date was October 20th, 2021.
+Philcoin was first traded on October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
+Philcoin’s official website is philcoin.io.
+Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
 Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
-Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
-The official website for Philcoin is philcoin.io.

-It is usually not possible to buy alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
-Investors seeking to trade Philcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Philcoin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Philcoin directly using US dollars.
+Investors seeking to trade Philcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Philcoin using one of the aforementioned exchanges.

 Receive News & Updates for Philcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Philcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.